amuegge/notes/camper.md

 - Ball mount connects to truck with one bolt secured by a cotter pin (I believe there's only one hole on the hitch mount on truck that this connects to?).
 - If the yellow ball lock is in place, the all silver key will let you remove it.
 (Throw it back on please if you park the trailer)
 - Remove cotter pin, raise ball coupler lever, fit ball onto coupler, lower ball coupler and ensure cotter pin is replaced.
-- Sway bars are fitted into the ball mount - pull up past the notch and rotate towards trailer.
-Remove pin from the trailer mounted sway bar brackets.
-Hang chain from (ideally) the 4th link taking care to ensure the link hangs from the pin, not pinching the slack link between the post.
-It should look like the following: where () are the ends of the hanger link O are the other connecting chain links and X is the pin from the bracket ->
+- Sway bars are fitted into the rings to the sides and below the ball mount - pull up past the notch and rotate towards trailer.
+Remove securing pin from the trailer mounted sway bar brackets.
+Hang chain from (ideally) the 4th link taking care to ensure the link hangs from the hanger bolt, not pinching the slack link between the post.
+It should look like the following: where () are the ends of the hanger link O are the other connecting chain links and X is the hanger bolt attached to the bracket ->

   ( ) O O X ( )     -- up direction -->